-CHOW Foods in Seattle operates five restaurants—Endolyne Joe’s, 5 Spot, The Hi-Life in Seattle, and Brewers Row and Cooks Tavern, both in Tacoma—that change several times a year.
+CHOW Foods in Seattle operates five restaurants—Endolyne Joe’s, 5 Spot, in Seattle, and Brewers Row and Cooks Tavern, both in Tacoma—that change several times a year.
 Owner Peter Levy hit upon this idea in 1990 when he opened the 5 Spot in Seattle.
 His previous restaurant had been an American diner and patrons were disappointed that the 5 Spot didn’t offer the same menu.
 In an attempt to bring more diners to his his restaurant, Levy decided to offer a special Mardi Gras menu that coincided with the holiday.
 Business picked up and the restaurant received so much local press that Levy kept it going, offering another special menu, Chesapeake Coastal cooking, for six weeks.
 When that was also a hit with patrons, he decided to make a rotating menu part of the restaurant’s business plan.
 “Originally it was out of desperation but then we saw it as a real method to maintain business,” Levy says.

 It’s not just the menu that changes, but also the artwork, music, cocktails, wine and beer.
 About two-thirds of the menu stays the same, but one-third, including an item or two on the kid’s menu, changes to fit the theme.
 Because all the CHOW Foods restaurants are located in neighborhoods with regular clientele, Levy says, the rotating menus have kept the restaurants popular.